-How To Talk To Your Kids About "Take A Knee," Because It Isn't About The National Anthem
+How To Talk To Your Kids About "Take A Knee," & Why You Should

 Last year, quarterback Colin Kaepernick made a fateful decision to kneel during the national anthem to protest police brutality against people of color.
 Soon after, other NFL players, managers, and owners joined Kaepernick in taking a knee, transforming a peaceful act of dissent into a nationwide "Take A Knee" movement.
 With the NFL protests making headlines as of late, you may be wondering how to talk to your kids about "Take-A-Knee."
 If nothing else, you should be open and honest.

 Before you sit your kid down to talk, go over the details of the debate for yourself.
 Start with the events of the last week.
 Despite starting a year ago, the NFL protests began to dominate the news after President Donald Trump called any player who protests the national anthem a "son of a bitch."
 At last week's rally for Alabama Republican Sen. Luther Strange, Trump said, according to ThinkProgress:

 Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a b*tch off the field right now.
 Out!
 He’s fired.
 He’s fired!’

 Trump has been heavily criticized for his rant on "Take A Knee" — and with good reason.
 What he said about the peaceful NFL protests was both misinformed and vulgar.
 When you speak to your child or children about "Take A Knee," there are three points to keep in mind.